 Water Damage and Climatic Conditions

+Climatic conditions are becoming more variable, both in terms of temperature but more importantly humidity.
 All timber surfaces expand and contract with changes in relative humidity, and we now find that this increased humidity has led many sports floors to move and expand.

-Increased stability of the sport floor means lower maintenance costs with a higher life expectancy plus consistent sports performance such as high indentation resistance and surface evenness.
+Increased stability of the sports floor means lower maintenance costs with a higher life expectancy plus consistent sports performance such as high indentation resistance and surface evenness.